jamf/NoMADLogin-AD/README.md

 1. Download [NoMAD Login AD](https://files.nomad.menu/NoMAD-Login-AD.zip).
 2. You can just run the installer package that includes the `authchanger` tool and be done with it.
 The only reason not to do this is if you have made other changes to the `system.login.console` rights.

--or-
+If you want to be more manual about the process for testing you can still use the older console scripts.

-3. Copy the NoMADLoginAD.bundle to the /Library/Security/SecurityAgentPlugins folder.
+1. Copy the NoMADLoginAD.bundle to the /Library/Security/SecurityAgentPlugins folder.

-Now we need to configure the AuthorizationDB so that the NoLoAD bundle will load at the login window.
-We've provided some scripts and templates to make this easy to do and easy to undo.

-1. Open a Terminal window in the evaluate-mechanisms folder of the NoLoAD archive.
+2. Open a Terminal window in the evaluate-mechanisms folder of the NoLoAD archive.
-2. Run `sudo ./loadAD.bash` to load in the code bundle.
+3. Run `sudo ./loadAD.bash` to load in the code bundle.
 All this script does is run the security command to load in the `console-ad` file to AuthorizationDB.

 Now you should be able to logout and find yourself staring at the majesty of NoMAD Login.